Gry-Anette Rekanes Amundsen

 Gry-Anette Rekanes Amundsen (born 7 July 1973) is a Norwegian politician for the Progress Party.

-She was elected to the Nome municipal council, Telemark county council and deputy leader of Telemark Progress Party.
+She was elected to the municipal council for Nome Municipality, Telemark county council, and deputy leader of Telemark Progress Party.
 In the 2013 election she was elected as a deputy representative to the Parliament of Norway from Telemark, serving until 2017.
 She met during 46 days of parliamentary session.

 In July 2009 she married fellow politician Per-Willy Amundsen.
 They divide their time between Oslo and their rural estate in Flåbygd in Telemark.
 In addition, they own a house together in Per-Willy Amundsen's native Harstad.